 Seven Dials junction

 Seven Dials is a small junction near Covent Garden where seven vibrant streets intersect.
 Neal Street is lined with shoe shops, while Monmouth Street is filled with restaurants and cafes.
 That includes Monmouth – one of London’s best coffee shops.
 Neal’s Yard Dairy is famous for its selection of local cheeses, while the tiny passage just behind it leads to Neals Yard.
-This hidden square is a treat to discover and pops with colour as you walk in.
+Having been here myself, it’s an absolute delight.
+You can indulge in some of the best organic food in town.
+This hidden square is a treat to discover and pops with colour as you walk in, it’s an Instagrammer’s haven.
+So, whether you’re a foodie, an Instagram disciple or just a good old-fashioned admirer of the quirkier places in life, then a visit to Seven Dials Junction is definitely one of the things to do in Covent Garden.

 Covent Garden Market

 Covent Garden hosted many markets for centuries before the current market building was built in 1830.
 Over 180 years later, the original building not only still stands, but it’s still the home of one of London’s most popular markets.
+That’s a lot of depthy history, which surely makes it worth a little look-see!
 Inside the Apple Market building today, you’ll find an array of handmade crafts and goods.
 On Mondays the market is also full of collectibles and one-off antiques.

 The Royal Opera House